 Hi, my name is Phoebe Quest.
 I am a divorced, middle-aged mom.

-In a horrible misunderstanding (honestly, I have no memory of blowing up the house!), I lost custody of my children, who now live with their father, my ex-husband.
+In a horrible misunderstanding I lost custody of my children, who now live with their father, my ex-husband.
 To add insult to injury, my ex stopped paying alimony—you know, just because he felt like it—leaving me near penniless and forcing me to give up a home near the kids.
 In the blink of an eye, I lost everything dear to me.

-To keep from losing my mind, I moved to a nearby beach town where I have a free place to stay.
+To keep from losing my mind, I moved to a nearby island where I have a free place to stay.
 My plan is to open a ceramic studio and gallery so I can work on healing my life after some serious heartbreak and loss.

 The thing is, the more I try to run from my pain, the past, ME (!), the more I realize I need to face who I am, what I am.
 You see, in short, I’m a fairy.
 That’s right.
 A fairy.
 I only just found out, myself.

 World order dictates that fairies exist “to fight the spreading darkness and bring love and light to Earth.”
 Quite frankly, I think world order should dictate that all divorced moms, fairy or not, get a free tropical vacation once a year and a monthly voucher to their favorite spa, NOT a mission to confront the demons in our midst.
 But I’m learning how to deal.

 So, my real job is to fight evil.
 Just in case you’re wondering, the bad guys don’t go running the minute the fairies show up.
 And I have no idea how I can spread love and light when it seems that all the love and light in my world has disappeared.

 (Phoebe’s new pottery studio and gallery space, Pelican Plaza, –Daytime)